RossMeikleham/PlutoBoy/README.md

 - Sound using Blaarg's C++ sound library which was further edited  by [drhelius]( https://github.com/drhelius).
 Source files for audio used in this emulator came from his emulator [here](https://github.com/drhelius/Gearboy/tree/master/src/audio)

-- Partial support for Gameboy Color ROMs
+- Support for most Gameboy Color ROMs

 - Simple debugger which can:
    - Step through instructions,